Aquatic-Drone-Testbed/ROS-USV-Packages/README.md

 4. Wait for container to install

 ## Building ros_tutorial package
-1. run `git submodule update --init --recursive` to pull the ros_tutorials repository
+1. run `git submodule update --init --recursive` to clone all the submodules
 2. run `colcon build`